-- Oil and Natural Gas Corporation Limited the largest oil and gas exploration and production company in India, which has various subsidiaries, including the refining companies, Hindustan Petroleum Corporation Limited and Mangalore Refinery and Petrochemicals Limited: - · Oil India Limited the other governmentowned exploration and production company; - · Indian Oil Corporation Limited a refining and downstream company: - Bharat Petroleum Corporation Limited a refining and downstream company; and - GAIL (India) Limited a dominant player in the midstream and downstream sector, including natural gas pipelines.
+- · Oil and Natural Gas Corporation Limited the largest oil and gas exploration and production company.
+It has subsidiaries including refining companies, Hindustan Petroleum Corporation Limited and Mangalore Refinery and Petrochemicals Limited; - Oil India Limited the other government-owned exploration and production company; - Indian Oil Corporation Limited a refining and downstream company; - Bharat Petroleum Corporation Limited a refining and downstream company; and - GAIL (India) Limited a dominant player in the midstream and downstream sector, including natural gas pipelines.